Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/CoreTSE/coretse-driver-user-guide.md

 ## Frame Drop Criterion
-Apart from the address-based frame filtering, the CoreTSE provides the facility to drop frames based on certain criteria.
+Apart from the address-based frame filtering, the CoreTSE provides the facility to drop the frames based on certain criteria.
 The criteria for the frame drop logic can be configured using the framedrop_mask element of the tse_cfg_t structure.
 The value of this element is set to TSE_DEFVAL_FRAMEDROP_MASK by the `TSE_cfg_struct_def_init()` function.
 This configuration value enables CoreTSE to drop frames which have CRC errors, code errors, and frames with unsupported op-codes.
 You may change the configuration before passing it to the `TSE_init()`